raphodn/db-viewer/README.md

 - No internet connection needed, all needed dependencies are in the /static folder
 - API-like communication between the client and the server
 	- GET /database/
-		- returns list of available database
+		- returns list of databases available
 	- POST /database/
+		- upload a new database to the /databases folder
-		- returns list of available database
+		- returns updated list of databases available
 	- GET /database/[db_name]/
 		- returns list of tables in the database
 	- GET /database/[db_name]/[table_name]/